Safari Club: Ethiopia and Somalia

-The Safari Club backed Somalia in the 1977–1978 Ethio-Somali War after Cuba and the USSR sided with Ethiopia.
+The Safari Club backed Somalia in the 1977–1978 Ogaden War after Cuba and the USSR sided with Ethiopia.
 This conflict erupted when Somalia attempted to gain control over the (ethnically Somali) Ogaden region of Ethiopia.
 Prior to the war, the USSR had supported both states militarily.
 After failing to negotiate a ceasefire, the USSR intervened to defend Ethiopia.
 The Soviet-backed Ethiopian forces—supported by more than ten thousand troops from Cuba, more than one thousand military advisors, and about $1 billion worth of Soviet armaments—defeated the Somali army and threatened a counter-attack.
 The Safari Club approached Somali leader Siad Barre and offered arms in exchange for repudiating the Soviet Union.
 Barre agreed, and Saudi Arabia paid Egypt $75 million for its older Soviet weapons.
-Iran supplied old weapons (reportedly including M-48 tanks) from the U.S.Lefebvre, Arms for the Horn (1992), p.
+Iran supplied old weapons (reportedly including M-48 tanks) from the US.Lefebvre, Arms for the Horn (1992), p.
 188. "Washington had done little to control, and seemingly had encouraged, Egypt, Iran, and Saudi Arabia to take advantage of the more liberal policies of other Western states and make third-party arms transfers to Somalia.
 Reports surfaced that U.S.-made M-48 tanks, originally sold to Iran, had reached Somalia by way of Oman."

-The events of Somalia brought unique divergence between the official policies of the U.S. and the Safari Club.
-Carter, perturbed by Somalia's unexpected aggressiveness, decided against publicly backing Somalia, and the shah of Iran was forced to deliver the message from Carter that "You Somalis are threatening to upset the balance of world power."Miglietta, American Alliance Policy (2002), p.
+The events of Somalia brought unique divergence between the official policies of the US and the Safari Club.
+Carter, perturbed by Somalia's unexpected aggressiveness, decided against publicly backing Somalia, and the Shah of Iran was forced to deliver the message from Carter that "You Somalis are threatening to upset the balance of world power."Miglietta, American Alliance Policy (2002), p.
 78. "This led the Red Sea Entente countries of Saudi Arabia and Iran, as well as Somalia, to view Washington as having let them down and backing away from its commitments at the last moment."
-But on 22 August 1980, Carter's Department of State announced a broad plan for military development in Somalia, including construction of a base as well as economic and military aid to the Somali army.
+But on 22 August 1980, Carter's Department of State announced a broad plan for military development in Somalia, including construction of a base as well as economic and military aid to the Somali National Army.
 This policy would continue into the Reagan administration.

-Arming and funding the Mujahideen
+Arming and funding the Afghan mujahideen

 Safari Club members, the BCCI, and the United States cooperated in arming and funding the Afghan mujahideen to oppose the Soviet Union.
 The core of this plan was an agreement between the United States and Saudi Arabia to match each other in funding Afghan resistance to the USSR.
 Like military support for Somalia, this policy began in 1980 and continued into the Reagan administration.